-The thoughts of forgiving others is something that many people get hung-up on.
+The thought of forgiving others is something that many people get hung up on.
 There are many misconceptions about what forgiveness actually means.
 Sometimes we buy into those lies.
 Yet the truth is that people who don’t forgive are miserable, missing out on much of the joy in life.

 5. Read and listen to what is positive

 Is what you read and listen to influencing you in a positive way?
 Do they tell you the truth about life, or do they send your emotions into a tailspin?
 Moviemakers take advantage of the way music influences our feelings in order to pull us into the experience.
 Social media, news, magazines, books, and music can have a huge impact on our ability to have, or not have joy in the journey.

 6. Experience nature whenever possible

 God has given us a whole world to enjoy.
 On a day when I was feeling a bit melancholy, I started looking around.
 Here is what I found:

 - Rough bark on a big oak tree

 - The smell of rose petals unfolding in the garden

 - The sound of birds exchanging greetings in the trees